kubermatic/kubermatic/docs/proposals/user-management.md

 ## Implementation

 Having a proper set of permissions in place that are attached to all `Resources` for each `Group` we have in our system is a foundation we will build our user management functionallity on.
 In reality it boils down to assigning a `Group` (think unique name) to an authenticated `User`.
-From that moment we will query our system as Bob that belongs  to `Admin` group and let Kubernetes take care of enforcing authorisation decisions.
+From that moment we will query our system as Bob that belongs  to `Editors` group and let Kubernetes take care of enforcing authorisation decisions.

 One way of doing this we would like to propose is to create a new type namely `Project`.
 For exact type definitions please refer to `Types` section.
 An instance of `Project` represents a unique project and gives us an identity we will attach to project’s `resources`.
 At the same time we would like to extend existing `apiv1.User` type in a way that would allow us to store a list of `Projects` along with a `Group` a user belongs to.
 We will also provide a new implementation of `ClusterProvider` that will be different in two ways.
 Firstly, it will use a build-in admin account to get the list of `clusters` associated with the given project.
 Secondly, all the other operations like cluster creation, deletion and retrieval will use `Impersonation` and will accept the name of the group the user belongs to.